 Insights: It’s essential for you to put yourself in the client’s shoes to understand their predicament.
 However, it isn’t unusual for the support team of an agency to rush through an explanation to resolve the issues highlighted by the consumers.
 And while this may be the quickest way to know what’s going on, it’s not the most effective.

-So, it’s imperative to begin every interaction by listening actively and attempt to fully understand the customer’s perspective before offering a solution.
+So, it’s imperative to begin every interaction by listening actively and attempting to fully understand the customer’s perspective before offering a solution.
 Focus on meeting the needs of the consumers— and make it a priority over merely offering the right answer.

 When it comes to showing empathy, you must make sure to convey it appropriately through words.
 Here are some approaches you should take while communicating-